 The most used category lithium in is the 12volts and the 14.6 volts types.
 These types can be found in most inverters and electric bikes, etc. and they usually come with SAKO charger according to their voltage & current ratings.
 However, due to the durability nature of the lithium-ion batteries, they last longer than their charger.
 In other words, the charger can get spoilt or damaged while handling it while the remains untampered in its function.
 The issue of getting the exact back may become a horse-chase.

 Though may be available in other countries for the replacement purpose, its presence in the Nigerian market for the same purpose is very rare.

-The need has made the users seek for alternative ways of charging the battery other than the specific and follow-come charger.
-Meanwhile, using any kind of charger for the battery has been said to possibly lender the battery damaged.
+The need has made the users seek for alternative ways of charging the other than the specific and follow-come charger.
+Meanwhile, using any kind of charger for the has been said to possibly lender the damaged.
 Based on the fear, lots of online questions have been released in that regard.

 CAN CHARGER CHARGE LITHIUM ?

 One of the questions is “Can I use a charger to charge Lithium ?”